 - Any other certifications and diversity status the company might have will also display for each company.

-- As discussed in another article, the symbols next to the certification show the level of detail available about their status, such as whether there is more information on their website or if you can view a copy of their certificate.
+- As discussed in our guide to certification and diversity symbols, the symbols next to the certification show the level of detail available about their status, such as whether there is more information on their website or if you can view a copy of their certificate.

 To change the filtered results from here: